tc3oliver/delete-unused-node-modules/README.md

 You can download the appropriate binary file for your system on the [GitHub Release page](https://github.com/tc3oliver/delete-unused-node-modules/releases).

+1. Download the appropriate binary file for your system.
+2. Unzip the binary file.
+3. Move the extracted binary file to the same level directory as the `node_modules` directory.

 ## Running the script

 ### Windows